Broccoli Purée

 Wooden spoon in a pan of onions.

-Cover the pot tightly and reduce the heat to low.
-Cook until the broccoli is tender, about 15 minutes.
+Step 2.
+Add the broccoli.
+Add the water, salt, pepper, and broccoli.
+Bring to a boil, then cover, reduce the heat to low, and cook until the broccoli is tender, about 15 minutes.

 Cooked broccoli in a pan.